tq-systems/MBa117xL.SW.MCU.BSP/examples/README.md

 ## Booting

+Refer to [GDB-Server](#gdb-server) or follow instructions for [VS-Code debugging](#debugging) in order to load the targets after setting up the proper booting configuration.

 ### Booting from Internal RAM

-Load the desired target `.bin` file into address 0x00, or use a `.elf` file linked directly to the RAM to run a target from the internal RAM.
+Load the desired target `.bin` file into address 0x00 or use a `.elf` file linked directly to the internal RAM.

 ### Booting from Flash